Kitchener GO Train Progress Tracking

 What still needs to happen

-• Second stage will lengthen it so trains can pass at higher speeds (starting 2025)
+- Second stage will lengthen it so trains can pass at higher speeds (started 2025)

-• Platform almost done; Tracks starting in 2025
+- Platform almost done; Tracks in the works in 2025

 What they have done so far

-• New train station at Kitchener Central Transit Hub (construction starts 2025)
+- New train station at Kitchener Central Transit Hub (construction starts 2026, expected to finish 2029)

 Discussion